jtbennett/create-ts-project/README.md

 You'll see some messages from `tsc` and `nodemon`, and the output of the server: "MY-SERVER: Hello world".
 The server is a basic [express](https://expressjs.com) server.
 You can open your browser to [http://localhost:3000](http://localhost:3000) to see the same message.

-If you make a change to `./packages/my-server/src/index.ts`, you'll see the server restart.
+If you save a change to `./packages/my-server/src/index.ts`, you'll see the server restart.

 _You don't have to use express to use this template.
 Delete the dependency on express and use whatever web server framework you like.
 The `dev` script and other configuration is what makes this template suitable for server apps._

 ### Add a library package

 To create another package, use the same command as above, but specify a different template.
 This time we'll use the shorthand `-t` instead of `--template`.
-You can leave the server running and do this in a separate terminal window:
+Stop the server with `Ctrl-C` and run:

 ```bash
 yarn tsp add my-lib -t node-lib